Coventry Building Society

 Sainsbury's were also our exclusive recycling partner and collected paper poppies after Remembrance Day at their supermarket customer service desks to enable the Legion to re-use or recycle them.

 Sainsbury's Director of Corporate Affairs Alex Cole said "We are delighted to support The Royal British Legion's Poppy Appeal, a cause that is close to the hearts of our customers and colleagues."

 The Royal British Legion's Director of Fundraising Charles Byrne said, "We are very grateful for the ongoing and increased support of Sainsbury's.
 Support from companies like Sainsbury's enables the Legion to continue to provide our vital services to the Armed Forces community."

 Adrian Buckley who founded Buckley London in 1989, has been a long time supporter of The Royal British Legion and has used his experience and skill to create contemporary and eye catching jewellery pieces to be worn year round.

-In 2012 the Crystal Poppy Brooch was sold exclusively on the high street through Marks & Spencer stores and raised over £169,000.
+In 2012 and 2013 crystal poppy brooches were sold exclusively on the high street through Marks & Spencer stores and raised over £169,000.
 Together with this, Buckley London have been working in partnership with QVC since 2010 and to date they have helped raise an incredible £380,000 through sales of the poppy jewellery on the shopping channel.

-The Buckley poppy was seen on various celebrities in 2012, including The Duchess of Cambridge, Strictly Come Dancing stars, The X Factor and many others.
+The Buckley poppy has been seen on various celebrities in the past few years, including The Duchess of Cambridge, Strictly Come Dancing stars, The X Factor and many others.

 Warner Leisure Hotels